Her legal team declined to give details but said prison conditions contributed to her fragile mental state.

-She was found guilty in September by prison officials in Leavenworth, Kansas, of “conduct which threatens” after her initial suicide attempt.
+In September, she was found guilty by prison officials in Leavenworth, Kansas, of “conduct which threatens” after her initial suicide attempt.

-She later went on hunger strike which ended after the military agreed to provide her with gender dysphoria treatment For Tricks.
+She later went on a hunger strike, which ended after the military agreed to provide her with gender dysphoria treatment For Tricks.

 Manning sentenced to solitary confinement

 Her lawyer Chase Strangio described her treatment in a letter, quoted by the AP news agency, as “demoralizing,” adding that it was an “assault on her health and humanity.”
 “She has repeatedly been punished for trying to survive and now is being repeatedly punished for trying to die,” wrote Mr. Strangio.

 READ ALSO :